dadorner-msft/activationws/README.md

 [Back to ToC](#table-of-contents)

-## Installation
-The preview of this solution can be installed from the [ActivationWs GitHub releases page](https://github.com/dadorner-msft/ActivationWs/releases).
-Click on `Assets` to show the files available in the release.

-### Requirements
+## Requirements

-#### ASP.NET web service
-- ActivationWs web service runs on IIS and requires the .NET Framework 4.6.
-- The web service also requires access to `https://activation.sls.microsoft.com`.
+ActivationWs web service runs on IIS and requires the .NET Framework 4.6.
+It also requires access to `https://activation.sls.microsoft.com`.
 A proxy server can be specified in the web.config file, when necessary.

 [Back to ToC](#table-of-contents)

-## Usage
+## Installation and Usage

+The latest preview of this solution can be downloaded from the [ActivationWs GitHub releases page](https://github.com/dadorner-msft/ActivationWs/releases).
+Click on `Assets` to show the files available in the release.

 1. Deploy the ActivationWs web service to IIS
 2. Verify that your devices meet the [ESU installation requirements](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807)